jeffgriffith/java-go-comparison-with-pi/README.md

 running inside a go routine.
 This allows the go routine to be parked when it reads from the channel at "sum += <- c" allowing for asynchrony in code that LOOKS synchronous.
 While innocuous looking, THIS IS THE POWER OF GO and of core.async if you are familiar with Clojure.
+It is also a difference between the CompletableFuture and RxJava Observables which can produce multiple values similar to Go/core.async.

 ![Readability](images/4-Readability.jpg "Readability")